evalplus/evalplus/README.md

 ### Code generation

-Just like the original HumanEval: implement the `GEN_SOLUTION` function by calling the LLM to produce the complete solution (include the code).
+Implement the `GEN_SOLUTION` function by calling the LLM to produce the complete solution (include the code) and save the samples to `samples.jsonl`:

 ```python
 from evalplus.data import get_[human_eval|mbpp]_plus, write_jsonl